0x1CA3/AdbNet/README.md

 If you manage to connect to a device, now you can check if you are really connected by using the 'devices' command.

-< Warning! > You can only be connected to one device! at a time, to kill the sessionsm use the 'killall' command! < Warning! >
+< Warning! > You can only be connected to one device at a time!
+To kill the sessions use the 'killall' command! < Warning! >
 ```

 # Installation/How To Run